LenSys/next-js-evento/README.md

 - Data caching and revalidation in Next.js -> fetch API is modified and caches automatically fetch requests
 - Display event name as title with generateMetadata function
 - Build-in fetch memoization in Next.js
+- Create data fetching utility functions to keep the code DRY

 ## Install clsx()